pasitconsulting/ansible/README.md

          -----BEGIN CERTIFICATE-----
          -----END CERTIFICATE-----

-3) run the playbook (note it will fail on the missing client cert, but this is ok):-
+3) run the playbook
+**note it will fail on the step [Configure Syslog-ng Client Cert] but this is expected**

        ansible-playbook /etc/ansible/playbook/syslogng-server.yml

-then check the cert store and see it has created a server cert but not a client cert
+then check the pki cert folder and see it has created a server cert folder with pem cert below it (note: it should also create an empty client dir at this point)

     ls -l /etc/pki/tls/certs
   you should see a directory with the syslogng server name and a pem cert below it